 Your family is assured of pay-out when you die (so long as you keep paying your premiums).

 Can be used in estate planning

 Your cover has an expiry date (i.e. a fixed policy term)

 Your family only receive a pay-out if you die within the policy term

 Products & Services from the leading financial brands

 Types of life assurance

-There are two types of life assurance - standard & maximum cover.
+There are two types of life assurance - standard & unit linked cover.

 Types of life insurance

 There are 3 types of term life insurance: